mjdominguez/ECGVisualizer/README.md

 ## Usage

+Double-click on the ECGVisualizer.exe file to run it.
+The main sections of the tool can be observed next:

 Here you can check the flow diagram when using the automatic filtering, the pre-congigured patient target and the most common features:

 ![ProcessingChain](https://github.com/mjdominguez/ECGVisualizer/assets/26136706/49bc6bd7-2ddf-41d2-ba6b-0f4bfec43cae)